Table of Contents

 Needle compatibility

-Needles are usually sold separately and most machines have specific needle protrusion dimensions.
-This makes them incompatible to use with other types of needles.
+Needles are usually sold separately, and most machines have specific needle protrusion dimensions.
+This makes them incompatible with using other types of needles.

-This is not so different for cordless tattoo machines; this is clear with the Scorpion model for example, which uses a magnetic feature to secure and operate the needles.
+This is not so different for cordless tattoo machines; for instance, this is clear with the Scorpion model, which uses a magnetic feature to secure and operate the needles.

-If you end buying a machine that does not require a cord connection, I would recommend you include the set of needles compatible with that machine.
+If you end up buying a machine that does not require a cord connection, I recommend you include the set of needles compatible with that machine.

-Ask your provider if there are other tattoo needles that are compatible with your new machine.
+Ask your provider what other tattoo needles are compatible with your new machine.

 Machine compatibility

-As well as needles, there are some specific machines that are only compatible with a wireless feature.
+As well as needles, some specific machines are only compatible with a wireless feature.

-For instance, I tested one of my friends coil custom tattoo machines and it was frustrating due to the low voltage response.
+For instance, I tested one of my friend’s coil custom tattoo machines, and it was a frustrating experience due to the low voltage response.

-Lastly, if you are willing to test your current machine, take into account that the machine has to have an RCA connection.
+Lastly, if you are willing to test your current machine, consider your device has a RCA connection.

-As mentioned earlier, wireless tattoo guns are still evolving and several models vary on how they connect to a power supply.
+As mentioned earlier, wireless tattoo guns are still evolving, and several models vary in how they connect to a power supply.

-Look into how your tattoo machine will connect to adapters and how easy it is to plugin and use it with batteries.
+Look into how your machine will connect to adapters and how easy it is to plug in and use it with batteries.

 The most common models in the market are the ones where you can change the voltage on the battery pack.
-This is something that can be handy however a couple of flip-sides I found is the potential cross-contamination and the overall weight.
+This is something that can be handy; however, I found a couple of flip sides: the potential cross-contamination and the overall weight.

-On the other hand, only Ink Machines have manufactured a system that offers to control the voltage by using a different set of battery packs calibrated to operate at your selected voltages.
+Ink Machines have manufactured a system that controls the voltage by using different battery packs calibrated to operate at your selected voltages.

-The wireless system will detect which battery pack will be used and the controller will give you real-time readings while operating.
+The wireless system will detect which battery pack will be in use, and the controller will give you real-time readings while operating.

-Wireless machines are only worth their money if they are more comfortable to use compared to their wired counterparts.
-See if the machine fits your style, won’t compromise your speed and is a long term ergonomic fit.
+Cordless machines are only worth the investment if they are more comfortable to use than their wired counterparts.
+See if the machine fits your style, won’t compromise your speed, and is a long-term ergonomic fit.

-An ergonomically designed machine with a proper grip will aid in a better user experience.
+An ergonomically designed machine with a proper grip will facilitate a better user experience.

 Wireless kit

-Most cordless tattoo machines are sold as a complete kit that includes a foot pedal, batteries, power supply, charging lines, adapters, tattoo guns, and compatible needle.
+Most machines are sold as a complete kit that includes a foot pedal, batteries, power supply, charging lines, adapters, tattoo guns, and compatible needles.

 The price of the kit can vary depending on the components and their quality.

-This could be a trade-off you will have to make when choosing a wireless machine.
-Higher cost with more functionality or lower cost with necessary features only.
+This could be a trade-off you must make when choosing a wireless configuration—higher cost with more functionality or lower price with necessary features only.

-Make the choice that works best for you but remember not to compromise the quality of your work just to save a few extra bucks.
+Make the choice that works best for you, but remember not to compromise the quality of your work to save a few extra bucks.

 Some Advantages and Disadvantages

-Having a cordless tattoo machine obviously has its pro’s and con’s.
-It is best to think about them and decide if you should go wireless.
+Having a cordless tattoo machine has its pros and cons.
+It is best to think about them and decide if you should go with this technology.

 Some of the benefits we have found are: